harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/provision-infra-dynamically-with-terraform.md

 Harness only passes the Terraform plan between the Harness Manager and Delegate as an encrypted file using a Secrets Manager.
 Note that some third-party Secret Managers, for example: HashiCorp Vault, Azure Key Vault, and AWS Secrets Manager have a max secret size.
-If the generated plan would exceed that size, an error woul be thrown by the correstondig third-party system.
+If the generated plan would exceed that size, an error would be thrown by the correspondig third-party system.

-The Key Management Services for example: Google Cloud KMS or AWS KMS do not have tahat limitation
+The Key Management Services for example: Google Cloud KMS or AWS KMS do not have that limitation.

 When the `terraform plan` command runs on the Harness Delegate, the Delegate encrypts the plan and saves it to the Secrets Manager you selected.
 The encrypted data is passed to the Harness Manager.